jdart1/arasan-chess/README.md

 ## CECP options

-Besides the standard option-setting commands such as "memory," the following additional option settings are available in CECP mode:
+Besides the standard option-setting commands such as "memory" and "egtpath," the following additional option settings are available in CECP mode:

+- SyzygyUses50MoveRule - true to observe the 50 move draw rule when probing
+tablebases; false to have tablebase probes ignore the rule.
+Default is true.
+- SyzygyProbeDepth - maximum depth to probe tablebases.
+Default is 4.
 - Can resign - sets whether or not the engine can resign a game.
 Note: under UCI, the interface program is always in charge of resignation.
 - Resign threshold - sets how bad the score must be before resignation.